 Threat Rationale for security objectives T.Access_Data O.Identity helps to remove the threat of illegal access to data by a partition by assigning a zone number to each logical partition which provides it with a unique identity.
 O.Identity is additionally supported by O.Auth_Ops which then uses the unique zone number to establish ownership of processor and storage resources during partition activation and then prevents any illegal access to data or storage or message transfers during normal processor execution.
-T.Access_CPU O.ldentity helps to remove the threat of illegal access or control of processors and storage by a partition by assigning a zone number to each logical partition which provides it with a unique identity.
-O.ldentity is additionally supported by O.Auth_Ops which then uses the unique zone number to ensure that the limits established at partition activation for storage and logical processors are not exceeded during normal processor execution.
+T.Access_CPU O.Identity helps to remove the threat of illegal access or control of processors and storage by a partition by assigning a zone number to each logical partition which provides it with a unique identity.
+O.Identity is additionally supported by O.Auth_Ops which then uses the unique zone number to ensure that the limits established at partition activation for storage and logical processors are not exceeded during normal processor execution.
 T.Access_IOCA O.Identity helps to remove the threat of illegal access to the I/O configuration by a partition by assigning a zone number to each logical partition which provides it with a unique identity.
-O.Identity is additionally supported by O.Auth_Admin which then uses the unique zone number to restrict access to the IOCDS to only those logical partitions which have I/O configuration control authority.
-T.Access_Perf O.Identity helps to remove the threat of illegal access to performance data by a partition by assigning a zone number to each logical partition which provides it with a unique identity.
-O.Identity is additionally supported by O.Auth_Admin which then uses the unique zone number
+O.Identity is

-Version: 10.7 Classification: Unclassified Page 25 of 63 Last update: 2011-07-08 © Copyright IBM Corp.
-1994, 2011
+Version: 12.6 Classification: Public Page 22 of 60 © Copyright IBM Corp.
+1994, 2012